 Beyond these three countries, Lancôme continues its international commitment by launching Write Her Future in many other countries, in partnership with local NGOs or associations.

-The program is now present in 13 countries on three continents (Europe, the Americas, Asia), and always with the same objective: to combat the various forms of illiteracy and social exclusion.
-More than 23,000 people have so far been able to participate in these literacy programs.
+The program is now present in 15 countries and regions on four continents (Europe, Africa, the Americas, Asia), and always with the same objective: to combat the various forms of illiteracy and social exclusion.
+More than 32,000 people have so far been able to participate in these literacy programs.

 Dive into the world of Lancôme